 - an indication that you are familiar with the content that the journal typically publishes

-- a BRIEF, DIRECT description of where the field, which fits the journal, stands (1 paragraph MAX)
+- a BRIEF, DIRECT description of where the field stands, as fits the journal (1 paragraph MAX)

-- an issue or hole in the field (1 sentence)
+- a gap in the field (1 sentence)

-- how your research was designed to fill that hole (1 paragraph MAX, combined with research conclusions)
+- how your research filled that gap (1 paragraph MAX, combined with research conclusions)

-- an explanation of exactly why your content fits with what the journal typically offers (1 paragraph, combined with readership below)
+- an explanation of exactly why your content fits with the journal (1 paragraph, combined with readership below)

 - an explanation of how/why your research will interest the readership of that journal (1 FULL paragraph…yes really.)